voxpupuli/pypuppetdb/docs/developer.rst

 Unfortunately things can go haywire.
-PuppetDB might not be reachable or complain about our query, requests might have to wait too long to recieve a response or the body is just too big to handle.
+PuppetDB might not be reachable or complain about our query, requests might have to wait too long to receive a response or the body is just too big to handle.

 In that case, we'll throw an exception at you.